A corruption trial revealed a #MeToo ethics entanglement for a top Biden adviser

 Former Madigan chief of staff Timothy Mapes said in an email, "Sorry I can't answer your questions as I wasn't involved in those discussions."
 (The evidence from Mapes' trial showed that he was recorded on the wiretap discussing Dunn's representation, and was also sent emails discussing SKDK's work for Madigan in 2018.)
 Michael McClain did not respond to NPR's message seeking comment.

 In November 2019, Hampton announced that she was settling her lawsuit with Madigan's political committees.
-After repaying the loan from Time's Up, Hampton received $75,000.
+After repaying the loan from the Time's Up Legal Defense Fund, Hampton received $75,000.
 For their work on the case, Hampton's attorneys ultimately received more money from the settlement.
 Madigan's political committees did not admit wrongdoing, as is common in settlements in civil cases.
 Separately, Illinois' Legislative Inspector General found that Hampton had been subjected to a hostile work environment, and the man she accused of harassment issued an apology.

-"No one deserves to be retaliated against for reporting sexual misconduct in their workplace," Time's Up posted on social media, saying the legal defense fund was "proud to support Alaina Hampton in this case."
+"No one deserves to be retaliated against for reporting sexual misconduct in their workplace," the Time's Up Legal Defense Fund posted on social media that it was "proud to support Alaina Hampton in this case."

 In the statement to NPR earlier this week, SKDK's spokesperson said, "We empathize with the survivor of Madigan's aide and we're glad she got to settle her case."